• Skip to primary navigation

 What does Google have to say about cookies?

-Note that users of Google services (eg analytics / ads) must also comply with Google’s EU user consent policy at https://www.google.com/about/company/user-consent-policy.html including the need to obtain and record users’ consent to the use of cookies and to personalisation of ads.
-See also:
+Note that users of Google services (eg analytics / ads) must also comply with Google’s user consent policy.
+This includes the need to obtain and record users’ consent to the use of cookies and to personalisation of ads.
+See Google’s guidance about its user consent policy.

 Primary Sidebar